KaanAlpar/Pong/README.md

-# Pong clone made with SDL2
+# Pong
+Written in C using SDL2